jaypha/fcgi-loop/README.md

 Usage
 -----

-Call `fcgi_loop` with a callback function to process requests.
-See documentation for more details.
+Call `fcgiLoop` with a callback function to process requests.
+See documentation and sample program for more details.

 Modules